 Transition coordinators and special education teachers are painfully aware of the lack of engaging, age-appropriate activities in transition curricula.
-When browsing online resources, you instantly notice the almost complete lack of transition activities suitable to classroom settings.
+When browsing through online resources, you instantly notice the almost complete lack of transition activities suitable to classroom settings.

 This is no surprise, considering topics such as developing a positive attitude, communication skills, self-determination and self-esteem are rarely given the time and attention they deserve in the classroom.

-With access to a range of fun, hands-on activities that help students with disabilities better understand the importance of nonacademic skills and connect them to real-world settings, transition coordinators and teachers can markedly improve instruction in these areas.
+With access to a range of fun hands-on activities that help students with disabilities better understand the importance of nonacademic skills and connect them to real-world settings, transition coordinators and teachers can markedly improve instruction in these areas.

-In this article, we will explore recent data and research that illustrate the gaps in transition instruction before exploring 5 examples of ready-made activities you can start using right away to stimulate the teaching of essential skills.
+In this article, we will explore recent data and research that illustrate the gaps in transition instruction before providing 5 examples of ready-made activities you can start using right away to stimulate the teaching of essential skills.

 The role of transition activities in fostering college and career readiness